The millennial pause, gen z shake, and digital artifacts

 TW: This section will hurt 30-year-olds even more than lower backs hurt 30-year-olds.

-Most millennials find themselves in the 30-40 age bracket, and while that certainly isn’t old, it’s definitely no longer young.
-And sure, there’s nothing groundbreaking there.
+Most millennials sit squarely in the 30 to 40 bracket now.
+Not old, exactly, but definitely not young.
+Obviously, this isn’t a revelation.
 That’s just how the passage of time works but like the article said, millennials are the first demographic to make the not-old-but-no-longer-young transition online.

 • Using gifs as reactions.